nsakovich/remote-backend/README.md

 # 4. How to Run

 Imagine that your remote backend is placeded on `https://myapp.example.com` and all API is available under `https://myapp.example.com/api`.
 And locally you run your dev server on port `8080`.
-So if you want to start work with remote backend you should run:
+So if you want to start work with remote backend you should do the next:

-`npm install && sudo HTTPS=true BACKEND_HOST=myapp.example.com API_PATH=/api PORT=8080 npm start`
+`npm install -g remote-backend` - install the tool `sudo remote-backend -s -h myapp.example.com -a /api -p 8080` - run it

 it will install all dependencies and run Chrome instance.
 Inside this instance you will be able to see your local UI which will work with remote backend.
-The next environment parameters can be used:

-- `BACKEND_HOST` - required.
-It should be the name of host where your remote backend is placed.
-- `API_PATH` - path under which all api call is places.
-If empty - `/api` will be used.
-- `HTTPS` - should be specified if remote backend works only with HTTPS.
-- `PORT` - port which is used by your local development server.
-If empty - `8080` will be used.
+For help run `remote-backend --help`